Akash07-ak/Google-Cloud-Data-Analytics/README.md

 #  Google Cloud Loan Data Analytics Project

+## Program Structure

+The Google Cloud Data Analytics Certificate path consists of the following stages:

+1. Introduction to Data Analytics in Google Cloud
+2. Data Management and Storage in the Cloud
+3. Data Transformation in the Cloud
+4. The Power of Storytelling: How to Visualize Data in the Cloud
+5. Put It All Together: Prepare for a Cloud Data Analyst Job

+There is a capstone project that represents the final stage where all the concepts and skills learned throughout the program are applied in a real-world data analytics scenario.

 ## Project Overview

+This project is the final capstone project of the Google Cloud Data Analytics Certificate program in Google Cloud Skills Boost.
+It demonstrates an end-to-end data analytics workflow using BigQuery and Looker.

-This project focuses on analyzing financial loan data using Google Cloud tools.
-The main goal is to understand loan performance, customer behavior, and risk patterns through data analysis and visualization.
+The project focuses on analyzing financial loan data to extract meaningful insights related to loan performance, customer behavior, and regional distribution.

-Using BigQuery, I explored and transformed raw loan datasets.
-Then, I used Looker to build interactive dashboards that provide insights into loan status, regional distribution, and customer trends.
+Using BigQuery, I performed data exploration and transformation.
+Then, I used Looker to build interactive dashboards for visualization and decision-making.

-This project simulates a real-world scenario where data is processed and visualized to support business decision-making in the financial sector.
+This capstone project represents the application of all key concepts learned throughout the program in a real-world scenario.

-## Objectives
+## Approach

-- Analyze loan distribution across different regions
-- Track loan trends over time
-- Understand the status of loans (e.g., current, late, charged off)
-- Identify high-income customers with active loans
+In this project, I followed a structured data analytics approach:

+- Explored and understood the dataset using BigQuery
+- Performed data transformation using SQL queries
+- Created new tables for better analysis (e.g., loan_with_region, loan_count_by_year)
+- Selected appropriate dimensions and measures for analysis
+- Built visualizations in Looker to represent key insights
-- Build a dashboard for easy business insights
+- Designed a dashboard to present results clearly

+This approach reflects how real-world data analytics problems are solved by transforming raw data into actionable insights.

+## Communication of Results

+This project demonstrates my ability to not only analyze data but also communicate insights effectively through dashboards and visualizations.
+The final dashboard provides a clear and interactive way for stakeholders to understand loan performance.

 ## Tools & Technologies
 - Google BigQuery